Ben41231/fitcheck-ai/README.md

 Issues and PRs welcome.
 Keep it dependency-free and backend-free — that's the whole point.

 ## 📄 License
+Claude was used for proof reading and correction of code.
+All ideas are intellectual property of Benedict Schweins.

 MIT — see [LICENSE](LICENSE).